Best Outdoor Cameras to Secure your Home

 Camera Surveillance Coverage Requirements

 The camera’s viewing angle defines how much space the CCTV cameras will cover.
-Wide-angle lenses help minimize the number of cameras needed an for overall coverage of your property.
+Wide-angle lenses help minimize the number of cameras needed for the overall coverage of your property.
 Still, the number of security and motion detection cameras will depend on your coverage requirements and the field of view.
 You may require multiple cameras or multi-packs to monitor more space around your property.

 Video Quality and Resolution

 Another factor to consider is the camera’s video resolution.
 A higher camera resolution will produce clear images and videos.
 Ideally, you’ll want 1080p or higher resolution for the brightest images.
-Take note that if you connect your camera to a video recorder, DVR or other recording devices, it should be HD compatible to keep the images at a high quality.
+Take note that if you connect your camera to a video recorder, DVR, or other recording devices, it should be HD compatible to keep the images at a high quality.

 Monitoring at night is one of the most common uses for many outdoor surveillance cameras, thus it’s logical to get outdoor security cameras with night vision or infrared (IR).
 Many models have a built-in IR cut-switch that enables and disables the infrared technology automatically based on the lighting conditions.
 The number of infrared LEDs used in security will determine the camera vision range.